 Using Cohort Analysis in Adobe Analytics

-Way back in 2013, I authored a semi-complex blog post describing how to implement a cohort analysis in SiteCatalyst.
-If you give that post a quick review, you will see that it was kind of like fitting a square peg in a round hole!
-While it was functional, it wasn’t fun to implement or super-flexible.
-With the latest release of Adobe Analytics, the Analysis Workspace feature now provides a much better way to conduct cohort analyses.
-The new approach borrows from an existing one that Adobe had previously made available for mobile implementations, but now it is available for use everywhere and with everything that you have in your Adobe Analytics implementation.
+With the latest release of Adobe Analytics, the Analysis Workspace interface now provides a way to conduct cohort analyses.
+The new Cohort Analysis borrows from an existing one that Adobe had previously made available for mobile implementations, but now it is available for use everywhere and with everything that you have in your Adobe Analytics implementation.
 In this post, I will provide a quick “how to” since I have been surprised by how few of my Adobe customers are aware of this new functionality.

 Cohort Analysis Revisited